itIsKappa/utils/frmtrnm/README.md

 * `-a`, `--add=`\
-  This accepts a string of characters that will be *added* to the set of bad characters.
+  This accepts a string of characters that will be *added* to the set of bad characters[^BadCharacters].
 To see the characters that were added via the `show` option, the `show` option must succeed the `add` option.
 If the `show` option precedes the `add` option, no change will be seen, since the program would have already exited.
 * `-x`, `--ignore-extension`\
   This switch will deny the existence of file extensions.
 Therefore, the file extension will become a regular part of the filename, and will be